froboy/ddev-tsh/README.md

 ## Installation

-It is recommended to use this addon in conjunction with the [DDEV Kubernetes add-on](https://github.com/MurzNN/ddev-kubernetes).
+It is recommended to use this add-on in conjunction with the [DDEV Kubernetes add-on](https://github.com/MurzNN/ddev-kubernetes).

 ```shell
  ddev add-on get MurzNN/ddev-kubernetes